alaagamal98/dsp-final-tasks/Problem4/ReadMe.md

 When we press on CocktailParty split the file i download will be drawn on the first PlotWidget

-Two files will be generated to listen to the two original sources
+four files will be generated to listen to the 4 original sources

 ## - Song Spliting

-Using The
+Using The Librosa

 We press open file first to choose the song we want